 Frequently Asked Questions

-No Late Entry Fee: Fee includes, race entry, race number, Legend T-Shirt, free camping, free showers, free parking, hot meal, supervised transition areas, water & food stations, course map, marshals & access to first aid.
+No Late Entry Fee: Fee includes, race entry, race number, Legend T-Shirt, free camping, free showers, free parking, hot meal, water & food stations, course map, marshals & access to first aid.

 It will also be your responsibility to get your team mate to the allocated change over point.
 He/she must use the team “dibber” to clock in at designated check points.

 Yes, unfortunately due to insurance reasons competitors must be over 18.

 Where Do I Register and Do, I Have To?

 Yes, you must register either online or in person on the morning of the race or you will not be allowed to compete.